Obstetrics Emergencies

 - Signs of fetal distress or maternal shock in severe cases.

-- Clinical diagnosis primarily based on symptoms.
+- Clinical diagnosis based on symptoms.

 - Ultrasound may show retroplacental hematoma but can miss the diagnosis.